Nachtraven/nachtraven.github.io/_posts/2025-12-17-retrofit_FANUC.markdown

 <img style="max-width: 450px; max-height: 450px" src="/assets/fanuc_retrofit/shipped.png">
 </div>

-**Disclaimer:** When I reached out to ODrive, I asked if they would be interested in offering a discount code in exchange for the publicity of this post/linkedin/tutorials, which they accepted.
-No money exchanged hands and I still paid multiple hundreds of euros for all the parts.
-My opinions here and elsewhere were not reviewed by ODrive before posting.
+**Disclaimer:** When I reached out to ODrive, I asked if there could be a discount code as I am a student, in exchange for the publicity of this post/linkedin/tutorials and sharing with people at my university, which they accepted.
+No money exchanged hands and I still paid over a thousand euros for all the parts.
+My opinions were not reviewed by ODrive before posting.

 <div style="display: flex; flex-wrap: wrap; gap: 10px; margin: 20px 0;">
   <div class="imgcap" style="flex: 1 1 45%; margin: 0;">